 Thompson Academic Complex.
 This 16,072-square-foot classroom building, named for Dr. James Cleo Sr. and Mrs. Christine Chandler Thompson and completed in 1996, contains classrooms, offices, computer labs and a language lab.
-This complex is also the home for the Weidner Development Center.
+This complex is also the home for the Weidner Development Center and the School of Nursing.
 (Between Clark Street and Main Street)